One of the great things about Ashbourne is the excellent and enduring relationships between staff and students.

 MA Hispanic Studies (UCL); BA English Language Studies (University of Santiago de Compestela, Spain); Teachers Training Certificate (University of Santiago de Compestela, Spain)

 Alberto is Faculty Head of Languages at Ashbourne and has been teaching at the college since 2000.
-He has been an Edexcel examiner since 2004.
-Alberto specialises in Spanish and Latin American culture.
-Most recently he has started teaching Theatre Studies.
-Alberto is also responsible for Ashbourne’s IELTS programme and organises the college’s language trips.
+He teaches Spanish, English Literature and Film Studies.
+He is also principal examiner for the Spanish AS topics and texts unit.